Dy-Baby/inject/README.md

-KORMOS
+Inject
 ---

-Kormos is a raw socket packet crafter and injector.
+inject is a raw socket packet crafter and injector.

 ### Supported Protocols and Features
 - ETHERNET (MAC Addresses, Protocol, Payload)